drakkan/sftpgo/README.md

 - SCP and rsync are supported.
 - FTP/S is supported.
 You can configure the FTP service to require TLS for both control and data connections.
 - [WebDAV](./docs/webdav.md) is supported.
-- Support for serving local filesystem, S3 Compatible Object Storage and Google Cloud Storage over SFTP/SCP/FTP/WebDAV.
+- Support for serving local filesystem, S3 Compatible Object Storage, Google Cloud Storage, Azure Blob Storage or another SFTP server over SFTP/SCP/FTP/WebDAV.
 - Per user protocols restrictions.
 You can configure the allowed protocols (SSH/FTP/WebDAV) for each user.
 - [Prometheus metrics](./docs/metrics.md) are exposed.
 - Support for HAProxy PROXY protocol: you can proxy and/or load balance the SFTP/SCP/FTP/WebDAV service without losing the information about the client's address.